devnoname120/vitacompanion/README.md

 # Vitacompanion

-Vitacompanion is a user module which makes development easier.
+Vitacompanion is a user module which makes developing homebrews for the PS Vita device easier.
 It does two things:
 - Open a FTP server on port 1337
 - Listen to commands on port 1338